Visa CEO calls digital wallet fee on PayPal 'appropriate'

 PayPal is not an official payment network in its own right.
 Instead, when people use PayPal to pay for something, the purchases are funded from their bank account or their credit and debit cards.
 Because of this, PayPal already pays huge amounts of fees to Visa, MasterCard and American Express whenever a PayPal purchase is funded with a credit card bearing those logos.

-Shares of eBay Inc, owner of PayPal, the largest digital wallet operator, have been hit hard on concerns other payment networks may roll out similar fees, cutting into PayPal's profitability.
+Shares of eBay Inc (EBAY.O), owner of PayPal, the largest digital wallet operator, have been hit hard on concerns other payment networks may roll out similar fees, cutting into PayPal's profitability.

 "I think it is totally appropriate to do that," Scharf said during the Barclays Emerging Payments Forum on Wednesday, when asked if Visa was planning a digital wallet fee.